Skip to main content Skip to navigation

 Read all instructions carefully - and read through the entire paper at least once before you start entering your answers.

 There are TWO sections in this paper.
-Answer ONE question from Section A (50 marks) and ONE question from Section B (50 marks).
+Answer the ONE question in Section A (50 marks) and ONE question in Section B (50 marks).

 You should not submit answers to more than the required number of questions.
 If you do, we will mark the questions in the order that they appear, up to the required number of questions in each section.